acts-project/acts/docs/core/misc/grid_axis.md

 ## Finding neighbors

 The `Grid` can determine the number of neighbors around a given bin.
 This done by first converting the global bin index to local bin indices, and then varying the local bin indices in each dimension.
-At this stage, each Axis gets to decide, which indices are considered neighbors, which differs depending on `AxisBinningType`. `Open` considers the underflow and overflow bins, while `Bound` does not. `Closed` considers bins on the other side of the axis.
+At this stage, each Axis gets to decide, which indices are considered neighbors, which differs depending on `AxisAxisType`. `Open` considers the underflow and overflow bins, while `Bound` does not. `Closed` considers bins on the other side of the axis.
 The resulting neighbor combination around bin *B* might look like

 | b x b | 1     | 2    | 3     |